 Geometric tools are the instruments used to draw different types of geometric shapes.
-In Maths, geometry is the most crucial topic, where we learn about shapes of objects.
-To draw these shapes there are different types of tools with different names used while solving problems based on geometry.
+In Maths, geometry is the most crucial topic, where we learn about the shapes of objects.
+To draw these shapes, there are different types of tools with different names used while solving problems based on geometry.
 We come across a number of shapes in our day to day life.
 You are already aware of a couple of them such as triangles, squares, hexagons, circles, parallelograms and so on.
 Different figures have characteristic properties such as length, breadth, diameter, etc. which set them apart from one another and are parameters to produce the figures on paper.
 Practical geometry or Euclidean geometry is the most pragmatic branch of geometry that deals with the construction of different geometrical figures using geometric instruments such as rulers, compasses and protractors.
 In this article, we are going to discuss important Maths tools which are used in Geometry for the construction of different shapes with a complete explanation.

 Geometric Tools and Their Uses

 The early geometers studied figures such as points, lines and angles which required the use of rulers and compasses only.
 With the advent of more geometric designs, other geometric tools were invented.
 Some of the most commonly used geometric tools are:

 Also known as the straightedge, a ruler is used to construct straight lines and measure the lengths of a line segment.
 A ruler is also known as the line gauge, is a mathematical tool used in Geometry as well as in many Engineering applications.
 It is a straight edge initially used only for drawing straight lines.
 It can also be used to measure the distance of the object.
 However, for our convenience, it is graduated into centimetres and millimetres on one side and into inches on the other side.
 It is used to measure the lengths in both the metric units as well as in customary units.
 The interval or the marks mentioned in the ruler is called the “Hash Marks”.